luismu78/udacity-dend-data-warehousing/README.md

 * year integer
 * weekday integer

 We have chosen an 'auto' distribution for the time, since we are not going to be performing many joins on this table, hence we can let redshift distribute the data in an automated way without losing query performance.
+The start time is given as the primary key for the table.

 ### Project Requirements